vtex/styleguide/docs/developing.md

 As in many project the `master` branch must reflect what is running in production.
 All the development branches must be synchronized with the master through `git rebase` command.

-Theses development branches, also called feature branches, has the aim to add a new funcionality or do a fix.
+Theses development branches, also called feature branches, has the aim to add a new functionality or do a fix.
 The name convention must follow the pattern: `<type>/<some-description>`

 The allowed types are:

-- **feature**: Add a new funcionality or behavoir
+- **feature**: Add a new functionality or behavior
 - **fix**: Bug correction
 - **update**: Dependency update
 - **chore**: Tech debt improvement